Helen Carr takes a deep dive into the story of one of the most decisive battles in medieval history.

 Helen investigates the evidence around the battle: walking the ground to see just how it unfolded in the Scottish landscape and looking at 700 year old documents in the archives that reveal the triumph of the Bruce and the cataclysmic consequences for Edward II.
 Join us in a fascinating in-depth exploration of a battle that shaped frontiers and the fortunes of kings.

-Up Next in Trending
+Up Next in Featured Documentaries

 -